AlacrisIO/alacrity/docs/bootstrap.md

   * *Type System*:
      * ADTs
-     * many integer types
+     * A variety of integer types.
+Refinement typing of Nat with Z3 ?
-     * string/bytes types?
+     * bytes type, maybe also string types?
      * abstract asset types
      * higher-order module
      * implicits or typeclasses

   * *Runtime*:
-     * local persistence
+     * Local persistence
-     * distributed persistence
+     * Distributed persistence

   * *Tooling*:
-     * property-based
-     * debug
+     * Property-based testing
+     * Debugging support (SLIME and/or language server)
-     * editor
+     * Editor integration
-     * better err msg
+     * Better error msg
-     * better ui integration
+     * Better UI integration
-     * better monitoring ...
+     * Better monitoring ...
-     * better macros for haskell or types for racket
+     * Better macros for Haskell, or better types for Racket

 ## Chronological Details

-### Status pre-MVP: Having a Compiler At All
+### Status at MVP: Having a Compiler for simple DApps

-That's where we are: we can compile some language to Solidity and JavaScript.
+That's where we are: we can compile to Solidity and JavaScript, with proper timeouts, a language sufficient to express the "Rock, Paper, Scissors" example.

-The language can barely compile the "Rock, Paper, Scissors" example, though it is missing a crucial feature before it is production-ready (support for timeouts), as well as cleanups, simplifications and documentation to make it usable outside our team.

 ### TO BE CONTINUED...